content-services/content-sources-backend/mk/README.md

   the variable name and the value not evaluated, so we can realize what final values could be applied and how should the values be expanded.
-- `mk/alias.mk`: It provides compatibility with the initial set of rules in the Makefile, so that it would avoid impact during a transition period to the new set of rules.

 ## Contributing